 7. Designer

-Similar to the functional consultant role- but Designers work across the streams and systems and have a bigger additional responsibility to be able to see how Salesforce would fit in the overall program ecosystem.
-They would come up with the overall program level design- functional design that covers the whole program which includes interacting systems, any inbound, outbound communications, APIs, user interactions flows, and how all the technologies/platforms are fitting together in the program.
+Similar to the functional consultant role- Designers work across the streams and systems and have a more considerable additional responsibility to see how Salesforce would fit in the overall program ecosystem.
+They would come up with the overall program-level design.
+This functional design covers the whole program, including interacting systems, inbound and outbound communications, APIs, user interaction flows, and how all the technologies/platforms fit together in the program.

 Average salary (national): $112,000